My Voice in the Desert

 4. Forsaken Redux

 My brief encounter with the aforementioned personage was a lot like Jesus' desert wrestle with the archfiend himself.
 Demons, so clever as they are, take full advantage of us when we are at our lowest.
 We forget the care of the self, flossing and so on.
 We numb with substances.
-Sex then, is sedative, not at all expressive of an interconnective experience.
+Sex then, is sedative, not at all expressive of any kind of inter-connectivity.

-But like Jesus, I was not meant to lose.
-Like one more tiny pulse in the wilderness, I too would make my declaration.
+But like Jesus, I was not meant to cede that struggle.
+And like one more tiny pulse in the wilderness, I too would make my declaration.

 5. My Voice in the Desert